CivicActions/guidebook/practice-areas/design-and-research/audiences-and-outcomes-guide.md

 ---
-title: Audiences and Outcomes Guide
+title: Audience and outcomes guide
 ---

+# Audiences and Outcomes Guide

 ## What it is